 “I am proud to work at a firm that invests so much in its associates.
 The top-notch training we receive is always something I tout to our summer associate and lateral candidates, and it was only reinforced during this fantastic training.”

 To further hone our associates’ skills and serve our community, we provide associates with approved pro bono opportunities, which count the same as billable work.
-We also encourage associates to participate in Bar Association of San Francisco and other professional organizations to increase their substantive knowledge and develop their practices.
+We also encourage associates to participate in The Bar Association of San Francisco and other professional organizations to increase their substantive knowledge and develop their practices.

 In 2007, we hired an attorney as our Professional Development Director to design and manage our attorney development program, which includes training, mentoring, performance reviews, career counseling, and work assignments.
 The Director works closely with our Professional Development Committee, which is co-chaired by an associate and partner and is tasked with continuously reviewing and improving our attorney development program.
 Because we believe that successful attorneys never stop learning, associates on the committee run our partner review process, in which associates share their confidential feedback about partners’ supervision, case management, and mentoring.
 The committee also serves as a forum for associates and partners to discuss firm policies and support the firm’s many team-building and community-service projects.
 Our Firm Chair also meets regularly with the committee’s Associate Chair, along with hosting informal, question-and-answer meetings that all associates are invited to attend.

-First and foremost, the firm believes that mentoring should happen on every case or matter on which an associate works.
+First and foremost, the firm believes that mentoring should happen on every matter on which an associate works.
 Partners are evaluated on the quality of their mentoring, and the firm expects every assignment to be a learning opportunity for an associate.

-We supplement these mentoring relationships that develop while attorneys work together with a formal mentoring program.
+We supplement these mentoring relationships that develop while attorneys work together with a formal mentorship program.
 Every associate is assigned to a mentoring circle—a small group of five or six associates led by a partner who serves as a sounding board and adviser.
-These partners help the associates in their circles write yearly professional development plans of personal goals, advise them how to align their personal goals with the firm’s and our clients’ needs, and collaborate with them on how to achieve their goals.
+These partners help the associates in their circles write yearly professional development plans, advise them how to align their personal goals with the firm’s and our clients’ needs, and collaborate with them on how to achieve their goals.
 Our mentoring circles also foster peer-based mentoring relationships, as each circle includes associates of different seniority from different practice groups; junior associates receive guidance and support from more senior associates, who develop their own mentoring skills in the circles.

 When new associates first arrive at the firm, we assign them a senior or mid-level associate peer mentor.
 These peer mentors help new associates transition into the firm by regularly checking in with them during their first few months, answering their questions, and helping to introduce them to other attorneys and staff.